MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/update-table-command.md

 ### Simplified syntax

-The simplified syntax requires an append query as well as a key.
+The simplified syntax requires an append query and a key.
 The key is a column in the table that represents unique values in the table.
 This column is used to define which rows should be deleted from the table.
 A join is performed between the original table and the append query, to identify rows that agree on their value with respect to this column.

 `.update` `table` *TableName* on *IDColumnName* [`with` `(` *propertyName* `=` *propertyValue* `)`] `<|` <br>
 *appendQuery*